Asma bint Abi Bakr: Asma's opposition to Yazid

-Asma's son, Abdullah, and his cousin, Qasim ibn Muhammad ibn Abi Bakr, were both grandsons of Abu Bakr and nephews of Aisha.
-When Husayn ibn Ali was martyred in Karbala, Abdullah, who had been Husayn's friend, collected the people of Mecca and rose up against Yazid.
-When he heard about this, Yazid had a silver chain made and sent to Mecca with the intention of having Walid ibn Utbah arrest Abdullah ibn al-Zubayr with it.
+Asma's son, Abdallah, and his cousin, Qasim ibn Muhammad ibn Abi Bakr, were both grandsons of Abu Bakr and nephews of Aisha.
+When Husayn ibn Ali was martyred in Karbala, Abdallah, who had been Husayn's friend, collected the people of Mecca and rose up against Yazid.
+When he heard about this, Yazid had a silver chain made and sent to Mecca with the intention of having al-Walid ibn Utbah arrest Abdullah ibn al-Zubayr with it.
 In Mecca and Medina Hussein's family had a strong support base, and the people were willing to stand up for them.
 Hussein's remaining family moved back to Madina.
 Eventually Abdullah consolidated his power by sending a governor to Kufa.
 Soon Abdullah established his power in Iraq, southern Arabia, the greater part of Syria and parts of Egypt.

-Yazid tried to end Abdullah's rebellion by invading the Hejaz, and he took Medina after the Battle of al-Harrah followed by the siege of Mecca.
+Yazid tried to end Abdallah's rebellion by invading the Hejaz, and he took Medina after the Battle of al-Harrah followed by the siege of Mecca.
 His sudden death ended the campaign and threw the Umayyads into disarray, with civil war eventually breaking out.
 After the Umayyad civil war ended, Abdullah lost Egypt and whatever he had of Syria to Marwan I. This, coupled with the Kharijite rebellions in Iraq, reduced his domain to only the Hejaz.

 Abdullah ibn al-Zubayr was finally defeated by Abd al-Malik ibn Marwan, who sent Al-Hajjaj ibn Yusuf.
-Abdullah asked his mother what he should do, then left to take on Hajjaj.
-Hajjaj's army defeated and Abdullah died on the battlefield in 692 CE.
-The defeat of Abdullah ibn al-Zubayr re-established Umayyad control over the Empire.
+Abdallah asked his mother what he should do, then left to take on Hajjaj.
+Hajjaj's army was defeated and Abdallah died on the battlefield in 692 CE.
+The defeat of Abdallah ibn al-Zubayr re-established Umayyad control over the Empire.

 A few years later in 740 CE the people of Kufa called Zayd ibn Ali, the grandson of Hussein, over to Kufa.
 Zaydis believe that in Zayd's last hour, he was also betrayed by the people of Kufa,."